 Don’t presume that any college would be happy to accept you just because you’ve got good grades in your freshman or sophomore years.
 Good grades are just one part of your transfer application.
 The college you are applying to will want to know more about your extracurriculars and they will assess your personal essay using the same standards as all other applicants.
 Take time to work on your personal essay and put together an impressive application that convinces the reader that you will be an asset to their institution.

 Don’t: Wait Till Junior Year To Apply For A Transfer

 Most colleges prefer and some require that students spend at least two years at their institution.
-So if you are planning on applying for a transfer.
+If you are planning on applying for a transfer.
 It is best to submit your application at the end of your freshman or sophomore year.
 Your chances of acceptance may be significantly lower once you get to junior year.

 Do: Keep Track Of Transfer Deadlines

 The specific timeline may vary from one college to another.
 Usually, transfer deadlines for fall admission are sometime in March-April and deadlines for spring admission are in November.
 If you are applying to multiple colleges, keep track of each school’s deadline.
 Make sure you give yourself plenty of time to work on your application and submit it on time.